WILLATRONIX/willatronix.com/br-2024/index.md

 As you can see, I've made the most of my plot space.
 Though this came at the cost of time.

+The build is exactly 300x381x300.

 - Best Interior

-Full of all the essentials a lookout person would need, the interior is full of interesting objects.
+Full of all the essentials a lookout person would need, the interior is packed with lots of interesting objects.

 ## Props